Hino Rainbow

 The Hino Rainbow (kana:日野・レインボー) is a medium-duty single-decker bus marketed by the Japanese manufacturer Hino since 1980.
 The range can be built as either a complete bus or a bus chassis.
 It was also available for the city bus for the midibus and the tourist coach for the minibus.
-Asia Motors (now Kia Motors) released as a badge engineered version called the Cosmos.
+Asia Motors (now Kia Motors) released as a badge engineered version in South Korea called the Cosmos.
 It is built by J-Bus.